Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Image_Processing.md

    x', x'+1, and x'-1 to find out which x coordinate the ball is located at.
 The same can then be done with the y coordinate to find its value.
 The addition and subtraction comparisons will also be adjusted where if x'+1 is less than or equal to x+1 and x'-1 is greater than or eqaul to x-1 if the difference is less than an inch between them.
 If x = x' then the value will be what was detected without a correction being performed.
 If it was two inches of error, the ball could be two inches to the right or left and could be one of two wires using this method.
+If each x value is four inches apart, x'-2 could be equal to x1-2 and x2-2.
+This would make the proper wire detection indeterminable.
 The variable height differs by seven inches, so an inch away from the correct variable height can be corrected to the proper height from the data as well using the same logic and processes.
    A correction to the closest possible coordinates of the golf ball can be made from the detection with this error allowance.
 3. The fastest speed of the golf ball is 1.95 seconds from empirical data from the customer.
 The ball needs to be detected in enough time for the team to